Martin Starr

-Martin James Pflieger Schienle (born July 30, 1982), professionally known as Martin Starr, is an American actor and comedian.
-He is known for the television roles of Bill Haverchuck on the short-lived comedy drama Freaks and Geeks (1999–2000), Roman DeBeers on the comedy series Party Down (2009–2010, 2023), Bertram Gilfoyle on the HBO series Silicon Valley (2014–2019), for his film roles in Knocked Up (2007) and Adventureland (2009), and as Roger Harrington in the Marvel Cinematic Universe films The Incredible Hulk (2008), Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).
+Martin James Pflieger Schienle (born July 30, 1982), known professionally as Martin Starr, is an American actor.
+He is known for the television roles of Bill Haverchuck on the comedy drama Freaks and Geeks (1999–2000), Roman DeBeers on the comedy series Party Down (2009–2010, 2023), Bertram Gilfoyle on the HBO series Silicon Valley (2014–2019), for his film roles in Knocked Up (2007) and Adventureland (2009), and as Roger Harrington in the Marvel Cinematic Universe films The Incredible Hulk (2008), Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).

 Personal life

-Starr was born in Santa Monica, California, the son of actress Jean St. James (née Pflieger).
-He is of German, British, and Eastern European descent.
-He is a Buddhist.
+Starr was born in Santa Monica, California, the son of actress Jean St. James.
+He was raised Buddhist.
 In an interview with Wired, Starr said that he felt "frustrated and depressed" at 22 due to lack of offers in the years after Freaks and Geeks was cancelled.
 He had fired his agent and decided to quit acting altogether; however, a few years later he was offered Knocked Up, and other offers then started to come his way.
+In May 2024, Starr married Alex Gehring, the bassist of the band Ringo Deathstarr.

 Career

-Starr was cast as Bill Haverchuck in the NBC sitcom Freaks and Geeks.
+In 1999, Starr was cast as Bill Haverchuck in the NBC sitcom Freaks and Geeks.
 The series received positive reviews from critics, but it suffered from low ratings and was canceled after only one season.
-It gained a strong cult following.
+It has since gained a strong cult following.
 Starr then had a number of guest appearances and one-time roles on shows such as Ed, Mysterious Ways, Providence, King of the Hill, and Normal, Ohio.
 He had a small recurring role during the third season of Roswell as the character Monk.
 In 2002, Starr appeared in the films Stealing Harvard and Cheats.
 He reunited with both Freaks and Geeks producer Judd Apatow and Freaks and Geeks co-star Seth Rogen when he made a guest appearance on Apatow's situational comedy Undeclared in the episode "The Perfect Date".
 In 2005, he appeared in the miniseries Revelations and the CBS sitcom How I Met Your Mother.

 Starr co-starred in the 2007 comedy film Knocked Up, which was directed by Judd Apatow.
 The same year, he had small appearances in Superbad and Walk Hard: The Dewey Cox Story, both of which were produced by Apatow.
 Knocked Up was critically praised and was successful at the box office.
 The success of Knocked Up led to Starr having larger roles in films, such as Good Dick and Adventureland.
 Starr also appears in many well-received short films that premiere at film festivals, such as the Sundance Film Festival.

-In 2008, Starr played Roger Harrington in The Incredible Hulk.
-He reprised the role in Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021).
+In 2008, Starr played a minor role in The Incredible Hulk.
+He reprised the role, retroactively identified as Roger Harrington, in Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021).